nateL15/Project-2-FrontEnd/README.md

 This was definitely a challenging project for me.
 Especially the CREATE/DELETE/ GET/UPDATE functions, however after getting those down the rest of the Project fell into place pretty well.
+After tackling the backend, I moved to the front end, which after the last project felt a bit easier.
 Overall, I find back end work more enjoyable than front end so far.

 Link to deployed site: https://natel15.github.io/Project-2-FrontEnd/